Thinklab-SJTU/awesome-ml4co/README.md

     *Malherbe, Cedric and Grosnit, Antoine and Tutunov, Rasul and Ammar, Haitham Bou and Wang, Jun*

-8. **✨ROCO: A General Framework for Evaluating Robustness of Combinatorial Optimization Solvers on Graphs** ICLR, 2023. [paper](https://openreview.net/forum?id=2r6YMqz4Mml), [code](https://github.com/Thinklab-SJTU/ROCO)
+8. **⭐ROCO: A General Framework for Evaluating Robustness of Combinatorial Optimization Solvers on Graphs** ICLR, 2023. [paper](https://openreview.net/forum?id=2r6YMqz4Mml), [code](https://github.com/Thinklab-SJTU/ROCO)

     *Lu, Han and Li, Zenan and Wang, Runzhong and Ren, Qibing and Li, Xijun and Yuan, Mingxuan and Zeng, Jia and Yang, Xiaokang and Yan, Junchi*